-On 15 January 2021, the Bank signed a Shares Purchase Agreement for the sale of 298,260,000 ordinary shares in BLOM Bank Egypt SAE, comprising 99.42% of the total issued share capital of the BLOM Bank Egypt SAE.
+On 15 January 2021, the Bank signed a shares purchase agreement for the sale of 298,260,000 ordinary shares in BLOM Bank Egypt SAE, comprising 99.42% of the total issued share capital of the BLOM Bank Egypt SAE.
 The completion of the sale is conditional upon precedent conditions being satisfied.
-As of the date of these consolidated financial statements, the precedent conditions are yet to be fully satisfied.
 The parties agreed on a purchase price for the shares less reductions (if any) made pursuant to the contract.
 No impairment for BLOM Bank Egypt SAE has been recognized under IFRS 5 as at 31 December 2020.
 Impairment under IFRS 5 is calculated as the difference between fair value less disposal costs and the carrying value of the disposal group.
 The fair value is determined by reference to the purchase price agreed upon between the two parties, taking into consideration potential reductions to be made pursuant to the contract.
 The fair value less disposal costs and the expected contribution exceeds the net asset value as at 31 December 2020.
+The Bank obtained the required approvals during 2021 and the closing of the transaction took place during 2021.
+Net profit from the sale amounted to LL 134,157 million recorded under profit from sale of a subsidiary in the consolidated income statement for the year ended 31 December 2021.